 The model accuracy statistics are instantly displayed.

 The user can see actual vs. predicted results, compares the models to pick one that offers the best results.
 The Logistic Regression Classifier gave the best results in this case.

 This completes the machine learning part.
 The model is ready for deployment so that it can be used by other applications.

 It’s always good practice to have someone review your work.
 Making AI is no different.
 It has to be checked for biases, interpretability and considerations for safe and ethical AI.

-The user puts comments for deployment, attaches any extra information and submits the request to review.
+The user submits the model for review by putting comments for deployment, attaching any extra information and submiting the request to review.